s-carmack/carmack-portfolio/README.md

 This course will be particularly helpful for my post-graduation plans as an assistant director dealing with community engagement and educational outreach.
 When the announcement becomes public, I look forward to sharing the official title and organization with you all.

 # Portfolio
 This section is comprised of two sections: General Assignments and Final Project.
-Each will have additional headings to delineate each assignment or aspect of different projects. **More coming soon -- stay posted!**
+Each has subheading has a link that will take you to the associated visualization project page.

 ## General Assignments
 ### Assignment: Visualizing Government Debt